 Moab, Utah.
 Abajo Mountain Range & La Sal Mountains

-is a 234 mile footrace through the Utah desert, canyons, slick rock, two
+The Moab 240 is a 238.3 mile footrace through the Utah desert, canyons, slick rock, two

 mountain ranges surrounded by Canyonlands and Arches National Parks.